end1900/end1900/README.md

 hi, i'm james

-i'm interested in **urban design** and **transportation planning**, so i'm building projects related to those areas and learning more about development
+i study planning and am specilizing in **urban design** and **transportation planning** i enjoy building projects related to these areas and learning more about development
 <img src="./download.gif" width="700" />